fantana21/SoftwareDevelopment/GitAndGitHubGuidelines.md

 ## GitHub workflow

-The goal is to track all work in a repository with [issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues).
+For larger projects where tracking progress and planning is important, all work should be tracked with [issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues).
-These issues are then fixed by raising and merging [pull requests (PRs)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
+These issues are then addressed by raising and merging [pull requests (PRs)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
 Ideally, each issue has a separate PR, but fixing multiple smaller, related issues in one PR is acceptable.

+For smaller projects, it is fine to implement changes directly in PRs without always creating a corresponding issue for every change.
+The overhead of creating those issues is simply not worth it in those cases.

 Conventions for issues and PRs:

 - Because of our [Git workflow](#git-workflow) we do not allow squash or rebase merging.
   We only merge PRs with merge commits.
-- Merge commit messages are the PR titles.
+- Merge commit messages are the PR titles and descriptions.
 - PR titles must therefore be written like subject lines of [Git commit messages](#git-commit-messages).
 - If a PR fixes a single issue and the issue title is written like a commit message